wcmc-its/ReCiter-MachineLearning-Analysis/readme.md

 export DB_PASSWORD=[password]
 export DB_NAME=[database name]
 ````
-1. Open the S3_AnalysisOutput_upload.py file.
+1. Open the uploadToDatabase.py file.
 Update `originalDataPath` with the location of the JSON files.
 Update `outputPath` with the location of the CSV files to be output.
-1. In Terminal, run `python S3_AnalysisOutput_upload.py`
+1. In Terminal, run `python uploadToDatabase.py`.
+(Note: "rank" is a reserved word so we surrounded that by backticks.)
 1. This should fully populate a reporting database